siduojiang/SQL_analysis_bikeshare/README.md

 Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).

-Start and end stations are different
-Start windows
-Subscriber type
-Total duration of trip less than some reasonable time (30mins; more then it's very expensive) Workdays only and not holidays and weekends

 =======
 - Question 0: What are the 5 most popular trips that you would call "commuter trips"?